- Georgia Government Transparency and Campaign Finance Commission - http://ethics.ga.gov -

 Filing a Declaration of Intention to Accept Campaign Contributions (FORM DOI)

-CANDIDATE: If you are not currently a public officer holding elective office and plan to run, you must file a Declaration of Intention to Accept Campaign Contributions Form (Form DOI) with the Commission before accepting campaign contributions.
-A candidate should file a PIN application (CCDR and PFDS) shortly after filing Form DOI to ensure that he/she can E-file all CCDRs and PFDS.
+CANDIDATE: If you are not currently a public officer holding elective office and plan to run, you must file a Declaration of Intention to Accept Campaign Contributions Form (Form DOI) with the Commission before accepting any campaign contributions.
+A candidate should file a PIN application (CCDR and PFD) shortly after filing Form DOI to ensure that he/she can E-file all CCDRs and PFD.

 Campaign Committee Registration By Candidate (FORM RC)